HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 There’s no doubt Worcester are typically among the most expensive boilers on the market.

-However, Bosch have now invested in a company called BOXT; an installation platform that’s already fitted 10,000 boilers.
-The partnership between Bosch and BOXT, means one thing; for Worcester boiler installations, BOXT are about as cheap as you’re going to get.
+However, Warmzilla, an installation platform that’s already fitted thousands boilers has a partnership with all the best boiler manufacturers.
+That means one thing; for Worcester boiler installations, WarmZilla are about as cheap as you’re going to get.

 For example, we mentioned doubling the cost of the boiler, to get an estimate for overall installation cost.
 If we search the Worcester 25i, we’ll see a price of £900-1,000, meaning around £2,000 would be a reasonable estimate for installation, and more like £2,200-£2,500 from a national company.

-Jump onto BOXT?
+Jump onto WarmZilla?
 You’ll get that exact same boiler fitted from £1,795.

 Anyway…back to Intergas 😊